markusN86/mQuery/README.md

 mQuery
 ======

-Collection of often used, jQuery extending methods.
+Collection of often used (at least by me), jQuery extending methods.

+This also serves me to get familiar with github.